kernelconcepts/libmodbus/README.md

 properly set up on your system (*/etc/ld.so.conf.d*) and library cache is up to date (run `ldconfig` as root if required).

-The library provides a *libmodbus.pc* file to use with `pkg-config` to ease your program compilation and linking.
+The library provides a *libmodbusepsi.pc* file to use with `pkg-config` to ease your program compilation and linking.

 If you want to compile with Microsoft Visual Studio, you need to install